-8 Ways Reading Can Boost Your Mental Health
+8 Ways Reading Helps With Your Mental Health

 Reading a book a day keeps the stress away — seriously.
 Books are a form of entertainment, but they're also more beneficial in ways that you may not have ever imagined.
 If you picked up a habit of reading as a youngster and still read like Rory Gilmore to this day, then you probably already know this to be true: reading can boost your mental health — and that's not just my opinion; there are studies and research that backs it up.